Skip to main content

 #

-• Concept Explanation: Reference Types are not copied when assigned or passed; instead, a reference to the same existing instance is used.
-Multiple variables can point to the same instance in memory.
-Swift class is a Reference Type.
+• Concept Explanation: Reference Types are not copied when assigned or passed; instead, a reference to the memory address is passed.
+Multiple variables can point to the same instance simultaneously.
+Swift’s class is a Reference Type.

 #